panoply/spx/docs/site/tutorial.md

 ---
 order: 100
 ---

 # Real World

-Below is a real world example you can use to better understand how this module works and how it can be applied to your web application.
+Below is a real world example you can use to better understand how this module works and can used in your web application.
 We are working on providing a live demonstration for more advanced use cases but the below example should give you a good understanding of how to leverage this module.

 ## Example

 The first thing we want to do is make a connection with SPX.
-In your JavaScript bundle we need to initialize it (connect).
-Our example web application has 3 pages, the **home** page, **about** page and **contact** page.
-We are going to instruct SPX to replace the `<nav>` and `<main>` fragments on every visit and then we are going to leverage `data-spx` attributes to replace an additional fragment when we navigate to the contact page.
+In your JavaScript bundle, initialize (connect) SPX preferably before any other scripts.
+This example web application has 3 pages, the **home** page, **about** page and **contact** page.
+We are going to instruct SPX to replace the `<nav>` and `<main>` fragments on every visit and then we are going to leverage `data-spx` attributes to replace an additional fragment when we navigate to the **contact** page.

 ### JavaScript Bundle